Interoperable-data/ERA-Ontology-3.1.0/Modes_of_Operation_[INF-ENE-CCS].md

 ### Non-technical parameters

-Some Non-technical parameters of a `era:Authorisation` also distinguish between operating modes, and must therefore have an updated domain.
+Some Non-technical parameters of a `era:Authorisation` also distinguish between configurations, and must therefore have an updated domain.

 Regarding the Conformity, 2.1 and 2.3 must link to paragraphs in the vp:Requirement Conformity and Specific Cases sections (these 2 SKOS CS belong in /ERALEX):